jajokl/grouper-ref-impl/README.md

 2. Wait a couple/few minutes

    The startup process takes approximately a minute on a fast laptop with flash storage.
+Startup will take significantly longer when run on a machine with spinning storage media.
 You can watch the grouper_ui container logs to see when Grouper is ready for use.
 This container does the database preparation/check work on startup and other services wait for the UI to be on-line before starting.

-2. browse to: https://localhost/grouper/ or http://localhost/grouper if you don't want to deal with browser exceptions

-2. login to the Grouper User Interface
+2. Login to the Grouper User Interface
-	  * https://localhost/grouper/ or the equivalent URL for your docker host.
+	  * https://localhost/grouper/, http://localhost/grouper, or the equivalent URL for your docker host.
 Use the admin credentials you entered into the webform (password or Shibboleth)
+	  * If unsure of what to do next, see: https://spaces.at.internet2.edu/display/Grouper/Grouper+new+UI
-	  * The Grouper Loader `etc:pspng:provision_to` attribute values configured in the Reference Implementation are: `psp_groupOfNames`, `pspng_entitlements`, `pspng_membership`
+	  * The Grouper Loader `etc:pspng:provision_to` attribute values configured in the Reference Implementation are: `psp_groupOfNames`, `pspng_entitlements`, `pspng_membership`.
+See the Grouper Loader documentation for more information: https://spaces.at.internet2.edu/display/Grouper/Grouper+Provisioning:+PSPNG
 	  * You can view the changes Grouper provisions to the provided OpenLDAP via the following commands.
 Replease `localhost` below if running on a server.
 	    * `ldapsearch -x -h localhost -b ou=People,dc=myschool,dc=edu '(uid=*)'`
 	    * `ldapsearch -x -h localhost -b ou=Groups,dc=myschool,dc=edu '(cn=*groupname*)'`